How to Hydrate Skin - 10 Effective and Natural Tips

 Mix equal parts aloe vera gel and coconut oil and apply to the skin.

-Aloe vera gel (ad) is a natural moisturizer that soothes dry skin, while coconut oil is a natural moisturizer that penetrates deep into the skin to repair it.
+Aloe vera gel is a natural moisturizer that soothes dry skin, while coconut oil is a natural moisturizer that penetrates deep to repair it (aff).

 Oats and honey